whoozle/android-file-transfer-linux/README.md

 2. The options available there are: `Upload Album`, `Upload Directory` and `Upload Files`.
    The latter two are self-explanatory. `Upload album` tries searching source directory for album cover and sets best available cover.

+3. You could drop any files or folders right into application window, the transfer will start automatically.

 ### Known problems

 * Samsung removed android extensions from MTP, so fuse will be available readonly, sorry.
 Feel free to post your complaints to http://developer.samsung.com/forum/en